tedaimlocks/tedware/README.md

 ### Discord Server Nuker

 ## The best server nuker for discord, super easy to use and effective!
-Here I leave you the functionss it has.
+Here I leave you the functions it has.

 ### Features